Get free shipping on all orders - Ends Sunday!

 The cause of an osteosarcoma hard lump on a dog's front leg joint is believed to be genetics, rapid growth rates in large breed dogs, and previous bone injuries.

-Symptoms of osteosarcoma dog conditions include noticeable swelling, persistent lameness, and pain in the affected limb.
+Signs of osteosarcoma dog conditions include noticeable swelling, persistent lameness, and pain in the affected limb.

 What is osteosarcoma in dogs?

 Osteosarcoma in dogs is a malignant bone tumor that targets the long bones in the legs.
-The type of cancer is known for its aggressive nature, rapidly destroying healthy bone tissue and causing significant pain and lameness in the affected limb.
+The type of cancer is known for its aggressive nature, rapidly destroying healthy bone tissue and causing significant discomfort and lameness in the affected limb.

 Osteosarcoma in dogs presents as a hard lump near the joints, such as the elbow, and is referred to as "dog elbow cancer."
 It impairs a dog's mobility.
 Osteosarcoma is common in large and giant breed dogs, though it occurs in any breed.